Locations:

 What is an atrioventricular canal defect?

-An atrioventricular (AV) canal defect is a congenital heart condition, meaning, it’s present at birth.
-It describes a constellation of several heart problems, including a hole in the wall (septum) at the center of your heart, as well as problems with the way your heart’s valves work.
+An atrioventricular (AV) canal defect is a congenital (present at birth) heart condition.
+It describes a group of several heart issues, including a hole in the wall (septum) at the center of your heart and problems with the way your heart’s valves work.

 In most cases, the hole allows too much blood to flow into your lungs and not enough blood to flow to the rest of your body.
-If the hole is present for a long time, the flow may go in the opposite direction, with more blood going to your body than to your lungs.
+If the hole is present for a long time, blood with less oxygen may flow in the opposite direction, with more of that blood going to your body than your lungs.
+This can result in lower oxygen levels and cyanosis (bluish coloring of your skin).

 Other names for AV canal defect include: